Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 When you pay your universal life insurance premiums, those fees get split into two parts:

-This type of coverage usually offers flexible premiums that allow you to monitor and adjust how much you’re paying and offer you the opportunity to access the cash value in the policy.
+This type of coverage usually offers flexible premiums that allow you to monitor and adjust how much you’re paying.
+They also offer you the opportunity to access the cash value in the policy.

-You’ll always need to make the minimum payments, though, to keep the policy from lapsing.
+But you’ll need to make the minimum payments to keep the policy from lapsing.

-Universal life insurance is a type of permanent insurance, which means they are intended to last for your entire life and won’t expire as long as you keep paying your premiums.
+Universal life insurance is a type of permanent insurance, which means it’s intended to last for your entire life.
+It won’t expire as long as you keep paying your premiums.

 These policies typically guarantee a rate up to a certain age.
-While this age might be 100 years old, you may have to pay a significant amount to keep the policy in force if you happen to live past that age.
+You may have to pay a significant amount to keep the policy in force if you happen to live past that age.

-If your policy lapses due to non-payment, you’ll need to start over with a new policy at a later point in life, which could be expensive.
+If your policy lapses due to non-payment, you’ll need to start over with a new policy at a later point in life, which could be expensive, making it better to get a senior life insurance Canada policy.

 Universal life insurance tends to be both expensive and complex to manage, so it’s not the best choice for most people who need affordable payments and a simple policy they can understand.